-Employees are eligible to participate in Pearson’s Plans if they are:
+Which employees are eligible to participate in Pearson’s plans?

 - Regular/Casual-Seasonal or Limited Term* Part-time regular employees who work 20 hours or more per week